 ‘Today we have informed MP Viktor Medvedchuk about the [formal] suspicion.
 It is state treason and abetting terrorist organizations,’ said Venediktova.

-On learning the news, the MP said ‘Are you going detain me?
-If not, I am leaving’ and supposedly did so as he is still protected by his parliamentary immunity status.
+On learning the news, the MP was quoted as saying ‘Are you going to detain me?
+If not, I am leaving’ and allegedly did as he is still shielded by parliamentary immunity status.

 What is Medvedchuk accused of ?